MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/hklm-system-currentcontrolset-services-registry-tree.md

 #### ErrorControl
 The `ErrorControl` value specifies the severity of the error if the service fails to start.
 It can have one of the following values:
 - `0x0` (Ignore): The error is ignored, and the startup continues.
-- `0x1` (Normal): The error is logged, and a message box is displayed, but startup continues.
+- `0x1` (Normal): The error is logged, a message box may be displayed, but startup continues.
 - `0x2` (Severe): The error is logged, and the system is restarted with the last-known-good configuration.
 - `0x3` (Critical): The error is logged, and the system attempts to restart with the last-known-good configuration.
 If this fails, startup fails, and the system halts.